A supplemental or special needs trust may help provide financial assistance for a disabled child.

 Besides handling the distributions to purchase a handicapped van or pay other expenses, corporate trustees also have the ability to meet a child’s special requirements.
 For example, they could work with consultants and builders to construct or retrofit a home with handicap accessible features, as well as provide a mortgage from the trust.
 Plus, they can help parents, who are overwhelmed by their situation, find an outside agency to assume much of the responsibility of caring for the beneficiary’s physical and health needs.
 Corporate trustees could then manage the payroll services for private duty nurses and other care providers.

-The definition of eligibility and the laws governing Supplemental Needs Trusts may differ from state to state.
+The definition of eligibility and the laws governing a special needs trust may differ from state to state.
 Therefore, you should work with financial and legal experts who have experience in special needs planning to ensure that your loved one’s well-being will continue long into the future.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.Contact an Expert